Anurag-Mohan/Mail-Client-CLI-RUST/README.md

 4. ***Make Changes:*** Make your desired changes to the codebase.
 Feel free to add new features, fix bugs, improve documentation, or anything else that adds value.
 5. ***Commit and Push:*** Commit your changes and push them to your forked repository
 6. ***Open a Pull Request:*** Go to your forked repository on GitHub and open a pull request.
 Provide a clear description of your changes and why they're valuable.
-### Guidelines
-- Follow the existing code style and naming conventions.
-- Write clear and concise commit messages.
-- Test your changes thoroughly before submitting a pull request.
 ##  Screenshot
 <table>
  <tr>